Aerial Powers: WNBA

-Dallas Wings (2016-2018)
+Dallas Wings (2016–2018)

 In 2016, Powers signed an endorsement deal with Nike.
 Powers was drafted 5th overall by the Dallas Wings in the 2016 WNBA draft.
 In her rookie season, Powers came off the bench and was effective on the Wings' second unit, averaging 10.4 points per game in 32 games with 2 starts.
 In a loss to the Washington Mystics, she put up career-highs in both scoring and rebounding with 21 points and 10 rebounds.
 It was also her first career double-double.
 She was named to the WNBA All-Rookie Team by the end of the season.

-Midway through the 2017 WNBA season on July 25, Powers made her return after recovering from hip surgery, scoring 9 points in 18 minutes off the bench in an 84-82 victory over the Indiana Fever.
-2 games later, Power made her first and only start of the season for the Wings and scored a new career-high of 23 points in a 95-74 loss to the Los Angeles Sparks.
-The Wings finished as the number 7 seed in the league with a 16-18 record but lost to the Washington Mystics in the first round elimination game, Powers scored 21 points off the bench in the loss.
+Midway through the 2017 WNBA season on July 25, Powers made her return after recovering from hip surgery, scoring 9 points in 18 minutes off the bench in an 84–82 victory over the Indiana Fever.
+2 games later, Power made her first and only start of the season for the Wings and scored a new career-high of 23 points in a 95–74 loss to the Los Angeles Sparks.
+The Wings finished as the number 7 seed in the league with a 16–18 record but lost to the Washington Mystics in the first-round elimination game, where Powers scored 21 points off the bench.

-On July 18, 2018, Powers scored a season-high 18 points in a 101-72 victory against the Phoenix Mercury.
+On July 18, 2018, Powers scored a season-high 18 points in a 101–72 victory against the Phoenix Mercury.